unclethien/unclethien/README.md

 ###

-<p align="left">🎓 Current Master of  Science in Computer Science at University of Texas at Dallas (Expect graduate Dec 2026)<br>🎓 Graduate with a Bachelor of Computer Science (May 2024)<br><br>🌍  I'm based in Dallas - Fort Worth<br>✉️  You can contact me at DangThien.Nguyen@utdallas.edu<br>🧠  I'm learning Tensorflow, Numpy, LLM (LLAMA 2, Gemini)<br>🤝  I'm open to collaborating on community service projects, machine learning and AI</p>
+<p align="left">🎓 Current Master of  Science in Computer Science at University of Texas at Dallas (Expect graduate Dec 2026)<br>🎓 Graduate with a Bachelor of Computer Science (May 2024)<br><br>🌍  I'm based in Dallas - Fort Worth<br>✉️  You can contact me at DangThien.Nguyen@utdallas.edu<br>🧠  I'm learning Tensorflow, Numpy, LLM (LLAMA, Gemini)<br>🤝  I'm open to collaborating on community service projects, machine learning and AI</p>

 ###